-In Nicaragua, the Ministry of Finance and Public Credit (MoF)—the governmental agency responsible for adopting public sector accounting standards—has adopted Nicaraguan Generally Accepted Accounting Principles that are not based on IPSAS.
+In Nicaragua, the Ministry of Finance and Public Credit (MoF)—the governmental agency responsible for adopting public sector accounting standards—has adopted cash-basis IPSAS.
 The CCPN reports that, while it has no direct responsibility in this standard-setting area, it uses its best endeavors to promote the adoption of IPSAS to the government.

-In addition, the CCPN has stated plans to research IPSAS adoption in the region with the objective of reporting these experiences back to the MoF to further raise awareness on the subject.
+In addition, the CCPN has stated plans to research IPSAS adoption in the region to report these experiences back to the MoF to raise awareness on the subject further.

 In accordance with its founding legislation, the CCPN is responsible for establishing and operating an investigative and disciplinary (I&D) system for its members.
 The institute has established an Honor Tribunal that is responsible for carrying out the I&D procedures of the CCPN.

-Finally, as part of overseeing the implementation of the standards by its members, the CCPN has established an Accounting Standards Committee that is responsible for monitoring new and amended standards issued by the IASB, and disseminating information on updates to the standards and international developments in the area through printed materials and its website.
-In addition, the CCPN has offered seminars and trainings to support its members with standards’ implementation.
+As part of overseeing the implementation of the standards by its members, the CCPN has established an Accounting Standards Committee that is responsible for monitoring new and amended standards issued by the IASB, and disseminating information on updates to the standards and international developments in the area.
+In addition, the CCPN has offered seminars and trainings to support its members.